tomdoel/lola11-corrected-headers/README.md

-This repository is for researchers who have already registered and downloaded the [LOLA11 grand challenge datasets](https://lola11.grand-challenge.org).
+This repository is to assit researchers who want to load LOLA11 challenge datasets into MetaIO compatible applications such as PTK or ITK-Snap.

+The LOLA data can be obtained from the [LOLA11 grand challenge website](https://lola11.grand-challenge.org) after registration.

+Note this repsoitory is not affiliated in any way with the LOLA11 challenge.

+## Purpose

+The LOLA11 datasets are provided in METAIO (`.mhd/.raw`) format.

 The `TransformMatrix` header fields for some of these datasets are not set correctly for loading into applications such as PTK or ITK-Snap.